Having no menstrual periods is called amenorrhea.

 Doctors determine whether amenorrhea is primary or secondary.
 This information can help them identify the cause.

-Certain symptoms are cause for concern:
+Certain symptoms in girls and women with amenorrhea are cause for concern:

 Development of masculine characteristics, such as excess body hair, a deepened voice, and increased muscle size